Nail fungus

 • It often affects the big toenails.

-• Polishes and creams can be used to treat nail fungus, and you can also take tablets.
+• Creams and medicinal nail polishes (varnishes) can be used to treat nail fungus, and you can also take tablets.

 • Nail fungus is hard to get rid of.
 The treatment can take up to one year.